alissin/alissin.github.io/index.md

 A FPS action RPG style game, developed in 2020.<br/>
 Play it on [simmer.io](https://simmer.io/@alissin/the-dungeon){:target="_blank"}.

 _Note_: The purpose of this demonstration is to evaluate the gameplay mechanics listed below.
-The FPS shooter gameplay mechanic itself, the amazing scenario and the props are free assets from the Asset Store.
+The FPS shooter gameplay mechanic itself, the scenario and the props are free assets from the Asset Store.

 **Mechanics / techniques I used:**
 * command pattern ➤ [`code snippet`](https://github.com/alissin/little-big-tips/tree/master/_pattern-algorithm/command){:target="_blank"}